 In 1851, Harriet Jane Cave began making hand bags for women out of leather.
 This would mark the first designer leather handbag ever.
 A few years later, Cave would market the first leather handbags in Harpers Bazaar Magazine in 1868.
-This market the first time "handbags" would be advertised.
-And is decades before any major brands.
+This marks the first time "handbags" would be advertised.

-Besides this impressive feat, H.J.
-Cave also patented the very first trunk for women, the first expanding luggage ever and the first Railway Basket.
-All of these would mark the first time utilitarianism, leather, and luxury would be combined, specifically for women.
+Along with this remarkable achievement, H.J.
+Cave also received patents for the first ever expanding luggage, first railway basket, and first trunk for women.
+All of which would mark the first time utilitarianism, leather, and luxury would be combined, specifically for women.

 H.J.
 Cave went on to receive Royal Warrants from both Her Majesty Queen Alexandra and Princess Victoria.
 Special cases and collaborations with the crown made way for special products that gave elites the lightest taste of royal life.
 These included the Princess Imperial Trunk, an expanding leather trunk for women.

 In 1868 H.J.
 Cave won the highest honors in the World Exhibition for the manufacture of Solid Leather Trunks and “articles de voyage.”
 Honorable mentions in 1862 and 1874.
 In 1878 Paris, Cave once again took home Gold, but also silver and bronze in several categories.

 It was estimated as much as 3% of the world population attended these World Fairs.

 “It is a wonder that so much genuine good taste in design and beauty of workmanship and finish can be embodied in articles so distinctly utilitarian.”